juanjosevega99/WebSockets-Chat/README.md

 # WebSockets-Chat
-Chat where you can send message to other users and watch when someone is typing
+Web Chat where you can send message to other users and watch when someone is typing

 ## Stack
 - Socket.io
--
+- Nodejs